HThanhD/MagaRecap/README.md

 1. Download the software from [MagaRecap](https://www.magarecap.com)
 2. Install and run MagaRecap
 3. Drag comic image files into the software
-4. Edit and create videos as desired
+4. Edit and create videos
-5. Export to CapCut for finishing touches
+5. Export to CapCut

 ## Support
 Need help?
 Contact me: